ct-ai-lab/ct-ai-lab-tools/README.md

 Reusable [Claude Code](https://docs.anthropic.com/en/docs/claude-code) custom slash commands for building, styling, auditing, and deploying state government web applications.

-Built by the Connecticut AI Lab at the Office of the Healthcare Advocate.
+Built by the Connecticut AI Enablement Lab.
 Designed to be forked by other states and customized.

 ## What's in here